astarzinski/anki_automation_v1/README.md

 Finally, a summary document will appear in the "output" folder where you can see a detailed list of all of the note and card ID's that were modified in case you want to further curate the changes that were made to your Anki deck.

-## Step 5 Intermittent Access to the Program via Terminal.
+## Step 5 Intermittent Access to the Programs via Terminal.

 For subsequent use of either program use the following in a fresh terminal window: